Kokusai is the Japanese word for "International".

 Being a close friend of Hanshi Ono Kumao, Hanshi Richard Kim was asked 1959 to found the DNBK outside Japan.
 Thus the Zen Bei Butoku Kai was born in San Francisco the same year.
 Growing international relations beyond the USA necessitated the foundation of the Butokukai International in 1976.
 After 60 years grand master Richard Kim left the DNBK in 1999 due to association politics.

-In 2006, Technical Directors Hanshi Jean Chalamon (Butokukai Europe) and Hanshi Rod Sanford (Zen Bei Butoku Kai) changed the name Butokukai International to KOKUSAI BUTOKUKAI and the Badge at the suggestion of Secretary-General Stephan Peitz.
-As a consequence, the emblem of the association was changed to distinguish itself from the DNBK.
+In 2006, technical directors Hanshi Jean Chalamon (Butokukai Europe), Hanshi Rod Sanford (Zen Bei Butoku Kai), Hanshi Louis Jemison (Zen Bei Butoku Kai) and Kyoshi Stephan Peitz (Butokukai Germany) changed the name Butokukai International for Kokusai Butokukai.
+This with the approval of O'Sensei Richard Kim's longtime companion, Hanshi Robert Leong.
+As a consequence, the club emblem was changed according to the design by Stephan Peitz to distinguish it from the DNBK.